akaizn-junior/calculator/README.md

 # Calculator
-## A calculator made with javascript.
+## A calculator written in javascript.

-Download the code and implement the calculator to your website.
+Copyright &copy; 2018 Simao Nziaka